Kids Party Food Guide

 Pro Tips from Party Veterans

-- Cut everything small: Smaller pieces = less waste and mess
+- Cut everything small: Smaller pieces mean less food left half-eaten and less mess on the floor and on party clothes.

-- Skip the plates when possible: Pizza slices on napkins, finger foods in cups
+- Skip the plates when you can: Pizza slices on napkins and finger foods in paper cups are faster to hand out and easier for small hands.

 Foods to Avoid